Yanina Rivera Lopez Yanina Rivera Lopez

 Growing up in environments where survival often meant adopting behaviors and attitudes that were born out of the struggle against oppression, I learned to protect myself using mechanisms that were shaped by the realities of systemic inequality and injustice.
 This has deeply influenced the way I navigate and express my emotions, particularly anger.
 I have had to confront the ways in which these coping mechanisms, while necessary for survival in those environments, may not always serve me well in my current context.

-In moments of intense anger, I find that the "Puerto Rican" comes out (WTF!), and I am reminded of the generational trauma and resilience that have been passed down through my lineage.
+In moments of intense anger, I find that the "Puerto Rican" comes out (a manifestation I recognize is rooted in the programmed association of my ethnicity with passion and rage) and I am reminded of the generational trauma and resilience that have been passed down through my lineage.
 I am reminded of the ways in which my ancestors were forced to fight for their survival and dignity in the face of immense adversity.
 My rage becomes not only a personal expression but also a manifestation of the collective pain and resilience of my community.

 Navigating the intersection of my personal healing journey with the historical and systemic context of being a woman of color adds layers of complexity to my self-reflection.
 I am constantly grappling with the challenge of honoring my history and experiences while also striving to transcend the limitations and traumas that have been imposed upon me by societal injustices.